Morristown Line: DL&W ownership

-Following a Frog war with the Erie Railroad and congestion issues in the Long Dock Tunnel, the DL&W decided to construct its own tunnel to Hoboken Terminal.
+Following a frog war with the Erie Railroad and congestion issues in the Long Dock Tunnel, the DL&W decided to construct its own tunnel to Hoboken Terminal.
 Construction on the North Bergen Tunnel began in 1873 and finished in 1877.
 This was later joined by the South Bergen Tunnel which began construction in 1906 and was finished in 1910.

-The line was electrified between 1930-1931 at 3 kV DC.
+The line was electrified between 1930 and 1931 at 3 kV DC.
 The M&E was eventually merged into the DL&W on July 26, 1945.

 Later history

 The DL&W later merged with the Erie Railroad in 1960 to become the Erie-Lackawanna Railroad.
 Eventually, Conrail took over operations in 1976.
 NJ Transit officially took over operations in 1983 from Conrail.

 Work started on rehabilitating the line and converting the electrification system to 25 kV 60 Hz AC.
 This was eventually completed in 1984 alongside the retirement of the old MU cars in favor of Arrow III cars.

 The Kearny Connection was opened in 1996 allowing one seat rides to New York without the need to transfer to PATH at Hoboken.
 NJ Transit named the new service Midtown Direct.

 The Millburn-Summit segment underwent extensive rehabilitation in the mid-2010s.
 This included the replacement of the creosote crossties on both tracks with concrete crossties, the replacement of all crossties on the double trestle over Short Hills Avenue, and the replacement of several sections of rail.
 Work has also progressed on rehabilitating both tracks between Summit and Dover with concrete crossties and new welded rail, and rehabilitation of select road overpasses.

 Hurricane Sandy inflicted considerable damage on the Morristown Line on October 29–30, 2012, as fallen trees brought down catenary and signal wires and washed out sections of track, most notably through the New Jersey Meadowlands on both the main line and the Kearny Connection.
 Midtown Direct service was restored from Dover to New York on November 12, 2012; service to Hoboken and west of Dover resumed on November 19.